koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 For TypeScript users, you can define type definition for your host components like this.
 You can override type definition for IntrisicElements.

+OK, let's move on the final part.
+Live coding.
 -->

 # Type Definition for custom host config